This SQL tutorial explains how to use the SQL INTERSECT operator with syntax and examples.

-The SQL INTERSECT query allows you to return the results of 2 or more "select" queries.
+The SQL INTERSECT query is a SQL query to return the results of 2 or more "select" queries.
 However, it only returns the rows selected by all queries.
 If a record exists in one query and not in the other, it will be omitted from the INTERSECT results.

 Each SQL statement within the SQL INTERSECT query must have the same number of fields in the result sets with similar data types.

 The syntax for the SQL INTERSECT query is:

-The following is an example of an SQL INTERSECT query that has one field with the same data type:
+The following is a SQL INTERSECT query example that has one field with the same data type:

 SELECT supplier_id FROM suppliers INTERSECT SELECT supplier_id FROM orders;

 In this SQL INTERSECT query example, if a supplier_id appeared in both the suppliers and orders table, it would appear in your result set.